 All retirees are paid from the Retiree Reserve Account which is funded through transfers of Members' and Municipal Reserve Accounts from the individual plans as participants retire.
 If the preliminary retiree liabilities are not fully funded by the Retiree Reserve Account and there are surplus assets available under PMRS Policy Statement 05-2, then according to general counsel's interpretation of PMRL, there will be a transfer of undistributed excess earnings to the Retiree Reserve Account to ensure these liabilities are fully funded.
-The following table compares the preliminary retiree liabilities to the Retiree Reserve Account as published in the December 31, 2020 ACFR and determines the amount of money, if any, that needs to be transferred from the Undistributed Earnings to the Retiree Reserve.
-The updated resulting Retiree Reserve (line item 6 below) will be reflected retroactively to December 31, 2020 in the December 31, 2021 ACFR.
+The following table compares the preliminary retiree liabilities to the Retiree Reserve Account as published in the December 31, 2021 ACFR and determines the amount of money, if any, that needs to be transferred from the Undistributed Earnings to the Retiree Reserve.
+If a transfer to the Retiree Reserve occurs, then the updated resulting Retiree Reserve (line item 6 below) is reflected retroactively to in the following year's ACFR.

-Table II-3 Retired Member Reserve Account as of January 1, 202 1 (\$ Tl housand) 1.
-Preliminary Retiree Liabilities January 1, 2021 \$ 1,351,439 2.
-December 31, 2020 Total In-Pay Reserve Accounts a.
-Retired Members' Reserve Account \$ 1,282,887 b.
-DROP Participant Reserve Account 729 c.
-Total (a. + b.) \$ 1,283,616 3.
-Unfunded Preliminary Retiree Actuarial Liabilities \$ 67,823 [(1 2c.), not less than \$0] 4.
-Undistributed Earnings as of December 31, 2020 \$ 413,173 [Not less than zero] 5.
-If 4. is greater than 3., then the transfer amount to the Retiree Reserves is 3., else 4. \$ 67,823 6.
-Retired Members' Reserve Account with transfer \$ 1,350,710 7.
-Undistributed Earnings after transfer [4 5.] \$ 345,350
+Table II-3 Retired Member Reserve Account as of January 1, 2022 (\$ Thousand) 1.
+Preliminary Retiree Liabilities January 1, 2022 \$ 1,430,510 December 31, 2021 Total In-Pay Reserve Accounts a.
+Retired Members' Reserve Account1 \$ 1,430,131 b.
+DROP Participant Reserve Account 1,039 c.
+Total (a. + b.) \$ 1,431,170 Unfunded Preliminary Retiree Actuarial Liabilities [(1 2c.), not less than \$0] Undistributed Earnings as of December 31, 2021 [Not less than zero] \$ - 607,133 5.
+If 4. is greater than 3., then the transfer amount to the Retiree Reserves is 3., else 4. - 6.
+Retired Members' Reserve Account with transfer \$ 1,430,131 7.
+Undistributed Earnings after transfer [4 5.] \$ 607,133